-The underlying performance of the Company before the pension deficit charge saw an increase in the operating profit of £10.7M (4.7%) from the previous year.
-This was primarily due to an increase in the number of units distributed in the year.
-During the year, the Company distributed 34.2TWh of electricity, compared with 33.9TWh in the previous year.
-There was a 1.1% increase in the number of customers to whom electricity is distributed.
-This combined with an increase in the price of these units was the main reason for the increase in profitability in the year.
-In addition to this increase in underlying operating profit were gains on disposal of £8.9M which included £8.2M in relation to the sale of a 132kv overhead line at Marchwood in Hampshire.
+The year to 31 March 2009 was the fourth year of the current distribution price control period and the operating profit of £220.1m was £9.6m (4.6%) higher than that for the year to 31 March 2008.
+During the year, the Company distributed 34.4 TWh of electricity, compared with 34.2TWh in the previous year.
+There was a 1% increase in the number of customers to whom electricity is distributed.
+This combined with an increase in the price of these units and continued tight focus on cost control contributed to the increase in profitability in the year.

 At the same time, the level of investment in the network has increased significantly in the year to maintain the existing assets and to increase the length of the network to meet new demand.
-In 2007/08, capital expenditure was £170.3M, an increase of 25% on 2006/07 and this level of investment is expected to grow further in 2008/09.
-In 2007/08, an additional 915km in length was added to the network and a further 2,690km were refurbished.
+In 2008/09, capital expenditure was £185.7m, an increase of 9% on 2007/08 and this level investment is expected to grow slightly in 2009/10.
+In 2008/09, an additional 522km in length was added to the network and a further 2,512 km were refurbished.

-The operational performance of the Company was good with the number of supply interruptions per 100 customers falling to 66 from 75 the previous year.
-In addition there was a reduction in the number of customer minutes lost from 72 in 2006/07 to 67 in 2007/08.
-This performance was ahead of the target set by Ofgem and is expected to contribute, along with other incentives established in the price control agreement, towards additional income of approximately £10.5M in the next 2 financial years.
+The operational performance of the Company was good with the number of supply interruptions per 100 customers falling to 64 from 66 the previous year.
+In addition there was a reduction in the number of customer minutes lost from 67 in 2007/08 to 66 in 2008/09.
+This performance was ahead of the targets set by Ofgem and is expected to contribute, along with other incentive mechanisms established in the price control agreement, towards additional income of approximately £11.8m in the next 2 financial years.